sheganinans/fpga-ex/README.md

 <!-- omit in toc -->
-# Frequency Divider
+# FPGA Examples
-A frequency divider implemented in [Clash](https://clash-lang.org/).
+A collection of examples implemented in [Clash](https://clash-lang.org/).

 <!-- omit in toc -->
 # Table of Contents